Nesto17/calligraphr/README.md

-# Custom Fontmaxxxing
+# Custom Handwritten Font Maker

-Turn your handwriting into a real, installable font — right from your browser... for free!!
+Turn your handwriting into a real, installable font — right from your browser... for FREE! for all the fontmaxxxxers out there ✊✊✊

 Draw each character on a guided canvas, preview your font in real time, and export a `.otf` file you can install in Font Book and use in Google Docs, Microsoft Word, Photoshop, or any app that supports custom fonts.